-3. The experience and accomplishments sections the most important.
+3. The experience and accomplishments sections are the most important.
 These are the areas that employers are interested in, so include the most and strongest information here.
 Additionally, it should not take readers too long to reach this information.

 4. Be active.
-The reason the experience section is so important is because it focuses on the things you have done.
+The reason the experience section is so important is that it focuses on the things you have done.
 Be sure to really emphasize your actions when writing these sections.
 Include plenty of strong action verbs.

 5. Finally, be sure to look over your resume after finishing.
 You should find every typographical error, but you should also analyze how well the organization of information functions.
 Is your resume appealing on a surface level?